 We also noted how wet they were when they got off the boat!
 The plastic bag appeared to have failed many!
 On a hot day that would be awesome, but it was a rather cool day when we were there.

 The mist from the Horseshoe Falls almost makes it appear like it is raining.
 The day we were there the wind was blowing the mist over the main walkway which is along Niagara Parkway.
 There are plenty of opportunities to get a little wet while visiting Niagara Falls!
 But it is so worth it to see views like these!

 Crossing back the United States via the Rainbow Bridge was just as easy as it was to cross into Canada.
 It was a good thing we had some American currency with us as we needed fifty cents each to get back onto the bridge.
 They had a coin changer so we could get some quarters.

-Once through the turnstile we walked back across the Rainbow Bridge.
+Once through the turnstile, we walked back across the Rainbow Bridge.
 We beat all the vehicle traffic sitting in line trying and enter the United States.
-Once in the Border Patrol office we only had to wait for one couple ahead of us.
+Once in the Border Patrol office, we only had to wait for one couple ahead of us.
 We were asked if we had anything to declare, showed our passports and we were permitted back on American soil.
 Simple as that.
 Do be sure to remove your hat and sunglasses, if wearing them, before speaking to an agent.

 Well, there it is!
-Walking across the Rainbow Bridge to Canada and crossing border into Canada is as easy as that!
+Walking across the Rainbow Bridge to Canada and crossing the border into Canada is as easy as that!
 I would highly recommend the experience in order to view Niagara Falls from both countries.
-It was truly a treat for Pam and I!
+It was truly a treat for Pam and me!
 The round trip by foot was about five miles.
 It did not seem like it though!
 It was an easy walk with lots of places to stop and hang out.

 We may do it again soon but the next time we may try biking across to Canada.
 There is a little bit more involved in that process as you cannot use the pedestrian walkway.
 We will share that experience when we have completed that adventure.